 Drought-tolerant plants thrive in dry, free-draining soil with minimal rainfall.
 These plants range from hardy cacti to luscious, green, flowering varieties.
 Many of the drought-tolerant species that we use in the UK evolved in dry Mediterranean regions.
 Often confused with drought-resistant plants (which can withstand very long periods of time without watering), drought-tolerant plants will still require watering during very dry spells, but much less than other species.

-Why create a drought-tolerant bed?
+Why create a drought-tolerant garden?

 As climate change accelerates, it will test the ability of plants and animals to adapt to their changing environment.
-This makes it particularly important to provide plants that will be able to withstand the drier, hotter summers that it is known climate change will bring.
+This makes it particularly important to provide plants that will be able to survive the drier, hotter summers that it is known climate change will bring.
 This will allow the plants to not only withstand the natural stresses that they face, but to thrive.
 Drought-tolerant plants ensure continued habitat and food sources for the wildlife on site.

 Drought-tolerant plants are typically low maintenance, which can take the pressure off estates, grounds staff and gardening groups to keep on top of watering and weeding.
 Beds planted for dry conditions are also useful in areas where easy access to water is not available or where plants need to be put into raised beds and not directly into the ground.
 Maintaining ornamental beds can be a strain, but drought-tolerant planting can give you a flourishing border with maintenance schedule that is easier to manage.

 Drought-tolerant border planting plan at North Bristol NHS Trust

 When thinking about planting on the ICU roof terrace we needed to develop a relatively low-pressure maintenance plan.